How to Pack Vitamins for a Flight | Best Expert Tips

 - Before you pack your vitamins, take the time to check the specific rules for the country you’re visiting.
 Many countries have websites or customs portals that outline their regulations regarding medications and supplements.

-- If there is no information on a country’s website, contact the embassy of your destination country for guidance.
+- If there is no information on a country’s website, contact the US embassy in your destination country for guidance.

 - Carry a doctor’s note that explains why you’re traveling with specific supplements.
 This can be helpful in case you’re questioned by customs officers.